hexinfra/gorox/hemi/README.md

 Hemi
 ====

 Hemi is the engine of Gorox.
-It's a Go module that only depends on Go's standard library and can be used independently.
+It's a common Go module that only depends on Go's standard library.
+It can be used as a module by your programs.

 How to use